wp-plugins/mp3-jplayer/readme.txt

 * Added template tag - mp3j_div() for use in theme files when using players in hidden/collapsable tabs, lightboxes etc (allows players to function ok in hidden elements if flash gets used).
 * Added option to bypass jQuery / jQueryUI script requests.
 * Added choice of separators to use when writing playlists in shortcodes/widgets.
+* Added touchpunch.js for useable sliders on touch screen devices.
 * Many more improvements and minor fixes.

 = 1.7.3 =